Every year in the United States, about 275,000 people are admitted to the hospital for acute pancreatitis.

 Chronic pancreatitis is long-lasting and doesn't heal or improve like acute pancreatitis.
-Instead, chronic pancreatitis gets worse over time, and in many cases, causes permanent pancreatic damage.
+Instead, chronic pancreatitis worsens over time and causes permanent pancreatic damage in many cases.

 Other Types of Pancreatic Disease

 A Pancreatic disease can also be inherited, called hereditary pancreatitis.
-This disease is characterized by frequent attacks of pancreatitis early in life, most often when you're under 30.
+This disease is characterized by frequent pancreatitis attacks early in life, most often when you're under 30.
 Your family history and genetic testing can identify what pancreatic conditions you may be at risk for.

 Another type of pancreatic disease is Exocrine pancreatic insufficiency (EPI).
 EPI develops when you become deficient in the pancreatic enzymes necessary for digestion.
 This deficiency becomes so severe that you become severely malnourished.

 Causes of EPI include pancreatitis, pancreatic cancer, cystic fibrosis, narrowing of the pancreatic duct, and diabetes.

 Over 60,000 people in the US are diagnosed every year with pancreatic cancer.
 Pancreatic cancer begins growing in the tissue of your pancreas, and the most common type is pancreatic ductal adenocarcinoma.